In this section

 Overridden metamethods: None

+If the filter field is not specified (i.e., the value is nil), any threat matches the filter.
 If several filter fields are specified, the condition is combined by a conjunction (logical AND).
-If the filter field is a table (list), the object must match at least one of the table (list) items.
+If the filter field is a table (list), the object being filtered must match at least one of the table (list) items.

-Table Response
+Response Table

-The table describes the HTTP response headers.
+The table describes the headers of an HTTP response.

 Field